Exponential Separations in the Energy Complexity of Leader Election: Deterministic Lower Bounds

 \section{Deterministic Lower Bounds}

-In this section we prove deterministic lower bounds on the \SuccessfulCommunication{} problem, which is no harder than \LeaderElection.
-The goal is to have {\em some} time slot where exactly one device sends a message while at least one device listens.
-Once successful communication occurs the algorithm is terminated on all devices.
-We focus on the special case when $n=2$, both devices know $n=2$, but not the ID of the other device.
-Since \strong{} and \weak{} models are the same when $n=2$, our lower bound applies to both.
+In this section we prove deterministic lower bounds for the \SuccessfulCommunication{} problem, which immediately lead to the same lower bounds for \LeaderElection.
+The goal of \SuccessfulCommunication{} is to have {\em some} time slot where exactly one device transmits a message while at least one other device listens to the channel.
+Once a successful communication occurs, the algorithm is terminated on all devices.
+Throughout the section, we focus on the special case of $n=2$.
+Each device knows that $n=2$, but not the ID of the other device.
+In this case, the \strong{} and \weak{} models are the same, and the \recv\ and \nocd\ models are the same.
+Theorem~\ref{thm:detlbna} has been proved in~\cite{JurdzinskiKZ02c}, in this section we offer a simpler proof.

-We first address the case of non-adaptive algorithms, where the actions of a device are solely a function of its ID, not the signals it receives by transmitting/listening to the channel.
-We then extend the proof technique to the more general adaptive case.
+\begin{theorem} The deterministic energy complexity of \LeaderElection{} is $\Omega(\log N)$ in \nocd\ and \recv, even when $n=2$. \end{theorem} \begin{proof} For the case of $n=2$ in \nocd\ and \recv, the two devices receive no feedback from the channel until the first successful communication occurs.
+Thus, to prove the theorem, it suffices to show that the energy cost of any {\em non-adaptive} deterministic algorithm $\mathcal{A}$ for \SuccessfulCommunication{} is $\Omega(\log N)$.
+In a non-adaptive algorithm, the sequence of actions taken by a device is solely a function of its ID, not the information it receives from the channel.

-\begin{theorem} The energy cost of a non-adaptive \LeaderElection{} algorithm is $\Omega(\log N)$, even when $n=2$. \end{theorem} \begin{proof} Let $\tau=\tau(N)$ be the running time of a non-adaptive algorithm for \SuccessfulCommunication.
+Let $\tau=\tau(N)$ be the running time of $\mathcal{A}$.
 This algorithm can be encoded by a table in the set $\{T,L,I\}^{\tau\times N}$; see Figure~\ref{subfig:nonadapt}.
-The $(j,i)$-th entry of the table is the action (\send, \listen, or \idle) made by the device with ID $i$ at time $j$.
-The energy cost of device $i$, denoted $E_i$, is the number of $T$ or $L$ entries in the $i$th column.
-The two active devices must successfully communicate in some time slot.
-If their IDs are $\alpha$ and $\beta$, there must be a row in the table where the entries of the $\alpha$th and the $\beta$th columns contain one $T$ and one $L$.
+The $(j,i)$-entry of the table is the action $T$ (\send), $L$ (\listen), or $I$ (\idle) taken by the device of ID $i$ at time $j$.
+Let $E_i$ be the energy cost of device of ID $i$, which equals the number of $T$ and $L$ entries in the $i$th column.